-If you’re thinking about real estate investment, you may be a little reluctant since many platforms have a large financial barrier to entry.
+If you’re considering investing in real estate, you may be a little reluctant since many platforms have a large financial barrier to entry.
 Fortunately, there are platforms that are designed for the average investor, like Fundrise.
-You might be surprised to learn that you can get started with real estate investing for as little as $500, with no need to manage property.
+You might be surprised to learn that you can get started with real estate investing for as little as $10, with no need to manage the property.
 This Fundrise review will help you determine if this could be a good platform for you.

 The Fundrise Basics

 Fundrise is an online platform designed to allow the average investor to buy into private commercial and residential properties.
-Essentially, you’ll pool your assets through the investment platform, so you don’t need to be wealthy to get into real estate investing.
+Essentially, you’ll pool your assets through the investment platform, so you don’t need a large amount of capital to get into real estate investing.

 The company has been operating since 2012 and has its headquarters in Washington, DC.
-Fundrise has BBB accreditation with a rating of B+.
-In its short history, Fundrise has already become one of the leading real estate investment platforms in operation.
+Fundrise has BBB accreditation with an A rating.
+In its short history, Fundrise has already become one of the leading real estate investment platforms in the industry.

 The main products of Fundrise are REITs or real estate investment trusts.
-These generally invest in income-producing properties through buying and managing buildings or by holding a mortgage.
-Fundrise refers to its products “eREITs”
+REITs generally invest in income-producing properties through buying and managing buildings or by holding a mortgage.
+Fundrise refers to its products as “eREITs”.

 The company also offers “eFunds”.
 These allow investors’ pooled money to be used to buy land and develop housing before it can be sold to home buyers.

 As an investor, you’ll purchase shares of eREITs or eFunds.
 This is through a limited liability company conducting the deals or by buying a Fundrise portfolio.
 Fundrise offers several portfolios depending on your investment strategy, including:

-In each plan, Fundrise determines the mixture of eFunds and eREITs and its underlying properties.
+In each plan, Fundrise determines the mix of eFunds and eREITs and its underlying properties.
 It’s a totally hands-free investment, much different than owning and managing rental property.

 There are also Advanced ($10,000 minimum) and Premium ($100,000 minimum) accounts.
 These provide investors access to more real estate projects with additional benefits and features.
 However, we won’t be focusing this review on the Advanced or Premium accounts because that’s not where most investors will startt.

-Fundrise has also recently added some new products to its line up.
+Fundrise has also recently added some new products to its lineup.
 The platform now offers a Self Directed IRA, so you can invest with pre-tax dollars for your retirement planning, potentially reducing your taxable income.
-There is also Goal-Based Investing, so you can invest based on your specific goals rather than locations or types of investment.
+There is also Goal-Based Investing, so you can invest based on your specific financial goals rather than locations or types of investment.
 Finally, there is the Fundrise iPO, where you can buy shares in the company via an Internet Public Offering.
 You need to have an advanced plan and a minimum of $1,000 in your Fundrise account to be eligible for the iPO.